Causes of sunburn

 - Slip on clothing to protect your child from the sun.
 Try to cover as much skin as possible and choose tightly woven fabrics.
 Consider sun-protective clothing like a rash vest with a ultraviolet protection factor (UPF) rating of 50+ when your child is swimming or doing other water activities.

 - Slap on a hat.
-Your child should wear a hat that protects his face, neck, ears and head.
+Your child should wear a hat that protects their face, neck, ears and head.
 A broad-brimmed hat is better than a cap.

 - Seek shade.
 Keep out of the sun’s UV rays by staying in the shade.
 Look for areas of dark shade, and try to avoid UV rays that might be reflected from nearby objects like windows.
 You can cover prams with a shade cloth or canopy.